 This is done by

-copying the contents of main.o
+copying the contents of main.o to program,

-and then storing the path to libc.so.6
+and then storing the path to libc.so.6 in program

-so that when the program calls functions that are not stored in program
+so that when the program calls functions that are not stored in program,

-Linux knows to look in /lib/libc.so.6
+Linux knows to look in /lib/libc.so.6 for the code of these functions.

-can access C library functions like
+By doing this, program can access C library functions like

-, declared in the header file stdio.h
+printf(), declared in the header file stdio.h,

 without having to include all the code of the C library, wasting space